PalEON-Project/Plotless_Density_Estimators/README.md

 # Plotless_Density_Estimators
-Tree patterns were simulated from known spatial point processes and sampled in R.
+  * Tree patterns were simulated from known spatial point processes and sampled in R.
+  * Code Authors: Charles Cogbill, Andrew Thurman

 This is code used for the simulations in Cobill et al. 2018.
 A retrospective on the accuracy and precision of plotless forest density estimators in ecological studies.
 Ecosphere.
 Accepted.